ConSol-Monitoring/mod-gearman-worker-go/README.md

 this is a Mod-Gearman-Worker rewrite in golang.
 It supports all original command line parameters and therefor can be replace the c-worker without any config changes.
-Since it uses a go routines model instead of preforking workers, it uses much less ressources than the original worker.
+Since it uses a go routines model instead of pre-forking workers, it uses much less resources than the original worker.

 ## Embedded Perl